Aller au contenu principal

 Day 87Ça ne casse pas trois pattes à un canardNothing special

-And 78 more - from the simplest to the most expressive, organised across three coherent months.
+And 78 more - from the simplest to the most expressive, laid out across three months that build on each other.

 What you do every day